 Supply Chain Coverage

-The CSDDD defines a “chain of activities” covering upstream partners (extraction, sourcing, manufacturing, transport, storage, supply) and downstream partners (distribution, transport, storage of products) under certain conditions.
+The CSDDD defines a “chain of activities” covering upstream partners (extraction, sourcing, manufacturing, transport, storage, supply) and downstream partners (distribution, transport, storage) under certain conditions.
+After the Omnibus I amendments, due diligence focuses on direct business partners (tier-1).
+For a detailed breakdown of partner obligations, contractual assurances, and when indirect partners come into scope, see the supply chain due diligence section below.

 What Changed Under the Omnibus?